yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 maybe - how much time I spend watching movies.
 I use [Trakt.tv](ttps://trakt.tv) to monitor TV shows and Movies that I watch.
 It has to be entered manually and I've been religiously following it for a while now.
-I would be able to answer what my favorite genre is and it is nice to know that data agrees.
+I would be able to answer what my favorite genre is and it is nice to know that the data agrees.
 I also maintain a list of movies I want to watch on an [IMDB](https://www.imdb.com/) list and move it once I do.

 ![Trakt TV](../images/2020-01-10-quantified-self/trakt_tv.png)

-I mostly listen to music on Spotify and I use [last.fm](https://www.last.fm/) to keep track of the artists I often listen to, the song that I've played the most number of times.
+I mostly listen to music on Spotify and I use [last.fm](https://www.last.fm/) to keep track of the artists I often listen to and the song that I've played the most number of times.
 Sometimes, it is pretty interesting when you discover non-obvious things like, you prefer music coming out of a specific country to others.

 [Goodreads](https://www.goodreads.com/) is an obvious choice for tracking books.

-[Screen Time](https://support.apple.com/en-us/HT208982) tracks my app usage satisfactorily but I hoped for the mac app to not include background apps in that time because well, I am not really using it.
+[Screen Time](https://support.apple.com/en-us/HT208982) tracks my app usage satisfactorily but I hoped for the Mac app to not include background apps in that time because well, I am not really using it.
 I am currently working on a chrome extension that would log browsing details locally.